Heroes & Generals

-Heroes & Generals was a free-to-play first-person shooter and real-time strategy video game set in World War II developed and initially published by Reto-Moto.
+Heroes & Generals is a free-to-play first-person shooter and real-time strategy video game set in World War II developed and initially published by Reto-Moto.
 The developers called it a "mass participation game" in contrast to a traditional massively multiplayer online game, where the actions in the FPS-part of the game reflect into the strategy-part.
 The player can use weapons from Germany, the United States, and the Soviet Union.
 Heroes & Generals was shut down on May 25, 2023 by TLM Games, following TLM Games' acquisition of Reto-Moto on February 3, 2022.

+As of June 2026, the game is finally resurrected by the fanbase after 3 years of its shutdown.
+Since the “Sunrise”, the servers are back online.

 Gameplay

 The player starts with an infantry soldier from each faction (United States, Soviet Union, Germany) and can buy additional soldiers with in-game credits.
 These soldiers are equipped with a default rifle and can immediately play the Encounter game mode.
 Upon reaching higher levels, players can participate in other game modes and recruit soldiers of different classes (pilot, tanker, recon, and paratrooper).
 Playing with a soldier increases that soldier's rank and unlocks new weapons and "badges," which can be equipped to provide bonuses in-game.
 When entering a battle, the player is presented with an interactive map showing the terrain and which team controls which control points.
 In the Skirmish and Encounter game modes, the player must click on the spawn point of their team (based on the nation) and can choose whether to spawn on foot or in a vehicle; teams win by successfully holding one control point (in Encounter) or three points (in Skirmish) until a bar at the top of players' screens for each team fills.
 In the Assault game mode, the same rules apply, except players can also spawn on control points captured by their team.
 Tank versus Tank rounds use the rules of Encounter games, but players are restricted to playing with tanks.
 Teams will always consist of soldiers from the same nation, unlike some World War II games that have teams of mixed nationalities (i.e. World of Tanks, War Thunder).
 The game includes period tanks, planes, and land vehicles.
 Tactical decisions made by players of officer rank in a real-time strategy part of the game, conducted through a Risk-like map of the European Theatre, affect reinforcements and logistics in FPS battles.
 Players will encounter a variety of terrain, from fields and countryside to large cities.
 The game features four game modes for the FPS aspect of the game: Assault, Skirmish, Encounter, Specialist versus Specialist.